tsongpra/portfolio/FinalPart2.md

 # User Research and Interview

-- Protocol
+Protocol

-<b> a) the target audience you hope to reach with your story </b>
+- a) the target audience you hope to reach with your story

-- General high/middle school students and teachers in Bangkok and nearby

-- College students and general public people in Bangkok and nearby

-- Parents who have their children in Thai education in Bangkok and nearby

-This group of people especially in Bangkok is a good representative because of several reasons.
-Firtly, Bangkokian has the highest internet/mobilephone penetration rate; therefore, they will be able to share my visualizations and become a talk of the town.
-Secondly, students/teachers are the first stakeholders who are in the problem cycle, while college students/parents were in the education cycle in the past.
-Therefore, my visualization speaks up what they feel and resonates to their experiences.
-Thirdly, my visualization was written in English.
-Bangkokian is the location where English proficiency is the highest among 77 provinces of Thailand.
-Therefore, they would understand the key message in my visualization.
+General Thai people who are familiar with Thailand's education and Thai authorities who have a power to issue any new educational policies.

-<b> b) your approach to identifying representative individuals to interview. </b>
+- b) your approach to identifying representative individuals to interview.

 I looked for 3 different people to interview about my website as below;